nurdcloud/he.net-IPv6-DNS-Filters/README.md

 Basic Setup:
 I run a bind DNS server combined with dnsmask on my private network.
-Bind is configured to listen on port 53 as usual and i have set up configured forwarding zones as you will find in 'named.conf.local'.
+Bind is configured to listen on port 53 as usual and i have set up forwarding zones as you will find in 'named.conf.local'.

 Dnsmasq is setup to listen on port 5353.
 Requests to zones as netflix.com will be redirected by